Peter-Thibodeau/salary_survey/salary-survey-intro.md

 - Remove currencies present in less than ten percent of total records.

 Education
-- Change string "some college" to "high school."
+- Change the string "some college" to "high school."
-- Change string "college education" to "bachelors degree."
+- Change the string "college education" to "bachelor's degree."

 Gender
 - Remove records with strings "Other or prefer not to answer" and "Prefer not to answer."

 Race
-- Remove records with string "another option not listed here."
+- Remove records with the string "another option not listed here."

 ## New Variables
-- For a meaningful comparison, records with a currency other than U.S. dollars must be converted to U.S. dollars.
+- Records with a currency other than U.S. dollars must be converted to U.S. dollars for a meaningful comparison.
 The name of the new variable will be annual_salary_USD.
 These are the exchange rates used:

 | Country       | Exchange rate in U.S. dollars |
 | ------------- | ----------------------------- |